 There would have been inescapable symbolism had one or both Towers collapsed, however the means of the attack – exploding a bomb four floors deep into a parking garage – meant that the minimum outcome of the blast would be destruction visible only as dust and smoke.
 No symbolism.

-And this is what ultimately happened: the bomb failed to collapse either Tower and managed to kill only six people: construction workers who were unfortunate enough to be enjoying lunch just above the blast.
+And this is what ultimately happened: the bomb failed to collapse either Tower and managed to kill only six people: ill-fated construction workers who were unfortunate enough to be enjoying lunch just above the blast.

 The sheer force of an explosion, or of any attack, can be mitigated by the circumstances surrounding its occurrence.

-The images of panicked sooty executives evacuating the Towers captured by the American media in 1993 were unsettling in their own right, but they paled starkly next to the terrifying images immortalized by the media when the Towers – hemorrhaging bodies, soot, and flame – collapsed.
-On 9/11 the plan was only to set the buildings on fire, to create Twin Torches to light the way for the emergence of a new Islamic vanguard.
-That was bin Ladin’s explicitly stated intent of the attacks, and their collapse came as a complete surprise to him.
+The images of panicked sooty executives evacuating the Twin Towers captured by the American media in 1993 were unsettling in their own right, but they paled starkly next to the terrifying images immortalized by the media when the Towers – hemorrhaging bodies, soot, and flame – collapsed.
+On 9/11 the plan was to set the buildings on fire, to create Twin Torches to light the way for the emergence of a new Islamic vanguard.
+That was bin Laden’s explicitly stated intent of the attacks, and their collapse came as a complete surprise to him.